 Weekend In Jerusalem – Thursday

 We took two nights (Thursday to Saturday) at Eldan hotel.
 Eldan hotel was selected for several reasons.
 First of all, it has moderate prices.
-Secondly, it is close to the Old City and lastly, it has a private parking for guests.
+Secondly, it is close to the Old City, and lastly, it has private parking for guests.

 On Thursday morning we arrived at Jerusalem and made use of the hotel’s private parking.
 After leaving the car, we walked towards our first attraction.

 Hebrew Music Museum (official site) is located on Yoel Moshe Salomon 10, Nahalat Shiva neighborhood.

 One of the reasons I wanted to visit the Hebrew Music Museum is beautiful photos online.
 After all, I am a photographer and not a musician 😉 And indeed, we were not disappointed.

 Map of the area:

 The museum showcases antique instrument collections of original and restored various historical periods.
 And from different places related to special museum spaces, are shown manuscripts, liturgical poems, and the possibility of interactive activities in each space and space.
 Spaces are designed by the seven key cards.
 Which are Central Asia, Morocco, Andalusia, Iraq milk and Egypt, Ashkenazi-European, Balkan, African-Jewish Yemeni and space, (there is presented a unique model of the Temple), where the people of Israel left its mark in these areas as well as those areas that are characterized led and various musical movements and special musical culture affect people.

 On entrance, each of us received a tablet with headphones.
 Using the tablet you can scan something similar to QR codes and receive relevant information.

 As I mentioned, beautiful interiors.
 Each room is designed in accordance with the geographical area.